gw-engineering/cdr-platform-sample-integrations/S3Events/dotnet/Readme.md

 This starter project responds to events on an Amazon SQS queue containing S3 Event Notifications.

+The project targets the .NET6 runtime - which is currently the latest runtime supported by Lambda functions.

 The notifications are used to trigger the following workflow:

 * Identify a file in an S3 bucket.